openlobby/demo/README.md

 - Stop and/or remove all data: `make destroy`

 It runs:
+ - PostgreSQL on port `5432`
  - Elasticsearch on port `9200`
  - Open Lobby Server on port `8010` - GraphQL API endpoint and GraphiQL interface are at `http://localhost:8010/graphql`
  - Open Lobby App on port `8020` - web application is at `http://localhost:8020`

-You may notice some errors and crashes if you access it immediately because Elasticsearch starts slowly.
+You may notice some errors and crashes if you access it immediately because PostgreSQL and Elasticsearch starts slowly.
 But it should recover and eventually it will be all running fine.